 The majority of tooth loss experienced by Americans today is the direct result of undiagnosed or untreated gum disease.
 This is particularly unfortunate, because gum disease is a completely preventable condition!
-Our top-rated dentist at Old Greenwich Dental Associates in Old Greenwich, CT, is here to educate you on the causes and signs of gum disease, aka periodontal disease.
+Our top-rated dentist at Old Greenwich Dental Center in Old Greenwich, CT, is here to educate you on the causes and signs of gum disease, aka periodontal disease.
 With a little extra care, you can keep your teeth and gums healthy and intact.

 Gingivitis, the early stage of periodontal disease, is your body’s natural response to being attacked by the bacteria contained in plaque.
 According to our dentist in Old Greenwich, gingivitis is usually identified through the following symptoms: